There has been a proliferation in the use of plastic packaging in recent years, and both experts and consumers are starting to sound the alarm.

 So what does this mean for food manufacturers and others who source packaging materials?
 It is no surprise that the people involved in compiling this list encourage the industry to move away from plastics that are known to contain hazardous substances such as phthalates and bisphenols.
 While the group supports tighter regulation, it is hoped that end-users will move to greener materials voluntarily when they have all the facts about these chemicals.

 Amgraph’s flexible packaging is an excellent alternative to plastic packaging.
 It has always been our mission to create better packaging for a better environment, and reducing the use of chemical-laden plastic (and its disposal into the environment) is our goal.
 With new substrates and evolving technology, our flexible packaging can often replace plastic entirely, creating a greener and safer solution for both manufacturers and consumers.
-We also work with recyclable and compostable materials, and we specialize in water-based inks.
+We also work with recyclable and compostable materials, and we offer water-based inks.
 All while creating aesthetically pleasing packages.

 Safer, more beautiful packaging that supports a cleaner environment—it’s a solution that works for everyone in the supply chain!